 Mechanisms of action of mesenchymal stem cells appear to include reducing inflammation, reducing scarring (fibrosis), and positively impacting immune system function.

 That’s not quite enough to ensure a successful procedure, however.
 That’s why stem cell clinics may also introduce growth factors to the area.
 These are hormones that tell the body to deliver blood, oxygen, and nutrients to the area, helping the stem cells thrive and the body repair itself.

-Physicians extract these growth factors from blood in the form of platelet-rich plasma (PRP).
-They take a blood sample, put it in a centrifuge and isolate the plasma, a clear liquid free of red blood cells, but rich in hormones needed for tissue repair.
+Physicians may extract these growth factors from blood in the form of platelet-rich plasma (PRP).
+To do this, they take a blood sample, put it in a centrifuge and isolate the plasma, a clear liquid free of red blood cells, but rich in hormones needed for tissue repair.